SCUT-CCNL/PipeMEM/README.md

 You can mount EFS to every node and access it, following the instructions of Amazon.

 ## Create user file in HDFS
-There is no user file by default.
+There is no user directory by default.
 So please create it with the following command:
 ```
 sudo -u hdfs hadoop fs -mkdir /user/ec2-user
 sudo -u hdfs hadoop fs -chown ec2-user /user/ec2-user